seanap/Audible.com-Search-by-Album/readme.md

 ## To Use:
 1. Drop the `Audible.com#Search by Album.src` file in your `%appdata%\mp3tag\data\sources` folder.
 2. Load Audiobook files, and select all tracks `Ctrl-a`
-3. Set/fix the track numbers by hitting `ctrl-k`
+3. Set/fix the track numbers by hitting `Ctrl-k`
 4. Pull and set the tags
 ![alt text](https://i.imgur.com/AjJbUqE.png "Tag Source")
 4. Then set the filename and folder structure by clicking the Tag-Filename button